 Table 1: Some of the taxa are listed with their scientific names and others by common names.
 Replace common names with scientific names

-I have corrected the names so that only scientific names are displayed.
+Table 1 is corrected so that only scientific names are displayed.
+Thanks for catching this error.

-Referee: 2

-Referee 2 was more critical of the paper than Reviewer 1.
+Referee 2:

+Comments for the Authors This paper compares tree/climate relationships between two time periods and concludes that modern forest data sets may not be adequate for quantifying the realized niches of tree species because tree populations may not be in equilibrium with environment under rapid land use and climate change and the data sets have limitations in estimating tree presence and absence.
+This is a very important point and the paper will likely be of very high interest.
+This comparison of pre-settlement times with modern times is unique in the species distribution modeling literature and nicely demonstrates the key points.
+The paper is well written and the graphics are generally very good.

+We thank Reviewer 2 for the positive feedback and constructive criticism.
+We have performed several new analyses and revised existing analyses in response to Reviewer 2.
+We describe these further below.

 I think the paper does not adequately point out the limitations of the data sets used for the analyses and that the authors overstate the likely differences in realized niches between the historic and current time periods.

 The paper would be strengthened by stating more strongly the limitations of the methods and that the results may be over estimates and that data are not currently available to more accurately estimate the effect.